Overview

 Moyasta Oysters Farm Tour

-Moyasta Oysters is a family‑run operation that has been cultivating oysters in Poulnasherry Bay for over two decades.
-As a designated point on the Taste the Atlantic trail, the farm welcomes visitors for a 1.5‑hour guided tour.
-Guests walk from the modern processing facility to the shoreline, learning about seed‑setting, growth cycles, and the unique “nutty, buttery, peaty” flavour profile that distinguishes Moyasta oysters.
-The tour culminates in a hands‑on shucking session and a tasting of freshly harvested oysters.
-A short stroll from the farm is Keane’s Oyster Bar & Restaurant, where you can enjoy a full‑course seafood meal featuring the very oysters you have just shucked.
+Moyasta Oysters has been cultivating oysters in Poulnasherry Bay for over two decades.
+As a designated point on the Taste the Atlantic trail, the farm offers a 1.5-hour guided tour that takes visitors from the modern processing facility down to the shoreline.
+Guests learn about seed-setting, growth cycles, and the unique “nutty, buttery, peaty” flavour profile that distinguishes Moyasta oysters.
+The tour includes a hands-on shucking session and a tasting of freshly harvested oysters.
+For a full meal, Keane’s Oyster Bar & Restaurant is a short stroll away, serving seafood dishes featuring the local harvest.

 Flying Alpaca Farm

-A short drive from the hamlet lies the Flying Alpaca farm, an interactive attraction where visitors can meet a herd of friendly alpacas.
-The farm also operates a bed‑and‑breakfast, making it a convenient stop for families seeking a relaxed rural experience.
+A short drive from the hamlet, the Flying Alpaca farm is an interactive attraction where visitors can meet a herd of friendly alpacas.
+The farm also operates a bed-and-breakfast, providing a convenient base for families seeking a relaxed rural experience away from the coast.

 Coastal Walks & Nearby Attractions

-Moyasta’s position on the Wild Atlantic Way provides easy access to a string of coastal and cultural sites.
-Within a few kilometres you can reach:
+Moyasta’s position on the Wild Atlantic Way provides easy access to several coastal and cultural sites.
+Within a few kilometres, you can reach:

-- Kilkee’s Blue Flag beach – perfect for swimming and surfing.
+- Kilkee’s Blue Flag beach, ideal for swimming and surfing.

-- The Vandeleur Walled Gardens, a historic horticultural showcase.
+- The Vandeleur Walled Gardens, a historic horticultural site.

 - Kilrush Marina, which offers daily boat trips to Scattery Island.